 Company Voluntary Arrangement

 A CVA takes place between the company and its creditors and can be tailored to suit specific circumstances.
-Typically CVAs can last for three to five years.
-Potentially CVAs can prevent a business from going into administration however there may be other options to explore before considering this route.
+Typically, CVAs last for three to five years, and if successful will prevent a business from going into administration.

-Our team has significant experience in assisting directors in the preparation of proposals for CVAs and in acting as supervisors in approved arrangements.
+At Cork Gully our team has significant experience in assisting directors in the preparation of proposals for CVAs and in acting as supervisors in approved arrangements.
+We will thoroughly discuss the options available to the company before considering this route to ensure the best solution is found to enable your business to continue.